Skip to content ↓

 Miss Neville – Teacher of English - sadhbh.neville@cncs.school

-Mr Hogan – Teacher of English & Drama - liam.hogan@cncs.school
+Mr Kelly – Teacher of English – alex.kelly@cncs.school

 Miss Mohan – Head of Sixth Form - lucy.mohan@cncs.school